thmxv/tx-lang-cxx/README.md

 ### To consider

+- Make sure GC and allocator are "in sync".
+Meaning the GC is always triggered before the pool allocator falls-back to the upstream allocator.
 - Chapter 25 challenges
+- Chapter 26 challenges
 - Allow "var a = a;" in the case of shadowing and not assigning to self
 - Option to set maximum recursion level, starting stack and frame array size, and minimum memory consumption (do not round to next power of 2)